symfony-cmf/symfony-cmf-docs/quick_tour/the_model.rst

 .. note::

     Again, this chapter is talking about the PHPCR storage layer.
-But the CMF is storage agnostically created, meaning it is not tied to specific storage system.
+But the CMF is written in a storage agnostic way, meaning it is not tied to specific storage system.

 Getting Familiar with PHPCR
 ---------------------------